LoLab-MSM/PyBILT/README.md

 ------

+# Documentation and Usage

-# Quick overview of PyBILT
+## Quick overview of PyBILT
 **PyBILT** is composed of 2 primary analysis packages:
   * bilayer_analyzer -- The [bilayer_analyzer](http://pybilt.readthedocs.io/en/latest/pybilt.bilayer_analyzer.html#module-pybilt.bilayer_analyzer.bilayer_analyzer) is an analysis package that
                         is designed to analyze (quasi) planar lipid bilayer